 The BC Public Service is the largest corporate workforce in the province with close to 30,000 employees throughout the province.
-Our workforce covers a broad spectrum of occupations that require a diverse range of skills and we offer competitive employee benefits and programs, amazing learning opportunities and a chance to engage in rewarding work with real career development opportunities.
+Our workforce covers a broad spectrum of occupations that require a diverse range of skills.
+We offer competitive employee benefits and programs, amazing learning opportunities, and a chance to engage in rewarding work with real career development opportunities.

 - Pacific Leaders learning opportunities

 Learn more about the BC Public Service hiring process.

 Below is information about current Social Worker opportunities with the Ministry of Children and Family Development, as well as information on the application process.
 This is your chance to learn, achieve, and succeed in a rewarding, career-building role while making a difference in your community.